szponciarzyna/Skiczonverter/README.md

 If you select None as extension, you must type your own extension manually.

 Skiczonverter uses FFmpeg internally — a powerful open-source multimedia framework.

+If you have any problems with the program contact me via this email: its@cc.cc